junxit/us-congress-bills-117/bill.md

 ## § 7.
 Support for North Korean refugees

 - **(a)** *In general* The Secretary of State and the Secretary of Homeland Security should collaborate with faith-based and Korean-American organizations to resettle North Korean participants in the United States Refugee Admissions Program in areas with existing Korean-American communities to mitigate trauma and mental health considerations of refugees, as appropriate.
-- **(b)** *Resettlement office for North Korean refugees* The Secretary of State shall ensure that a program officer in the Bureau of Population, Refugees, and Migration of the Department of State—
-  - **(1)** is stationed in a country in Southeast Asia or East Asia; and
-  - **(2)** is principally responsible for facilitating the processing and onward relocation of North Koreans eligible for the United States Refugee Admissions Program or resettlement in South Korea.
-- **(c)** *Resettlement location assistance education* The Secretary of State shall publicly disseminate guidelines and information relating to resettlement options in the United States or South Korea for eligible North Korean refugees, with a particular focus on messaging to North Koreans.
+- **(b)** *Resettlement location assistance education* The Secretary of State shall publicly disseminate guidelines and information relating to resettlement options in the United States or South Korea for eligible North Korean refugees, with a particular focus on messaging to North Koreans.
-- **(d)** *Mechanisms* The guidelines and information described in subsection (c)—
+- **(c)** *Mechanisms* The guidelines and information described in subsection (b)—
   - **(1)** shall be published on a publicly available website of the Department of State;
   - **(2)** shall be broadcast into North Korea through radio broadcasting operations funded or supported by the United States Government; and
   - **(3)** shall be distributed through brochures or electronic storage devices.